”旅人よ、スパルタ人に告げよ。我等はここに横たわり、汝らの言葉/命令/法に従うと” ーー ケオスのシモーニデース

 It was expected the Japanese would mount credible offensive power to be able to defend against the American landings or be able to make counter landings and push the Americans back into the sea.
 Large forces defended by primarily carrier-based air power was a largely untested idea.
 While casualties were sometimes high on both sides Japan was never able to seriously threaten any major American landing.
 The combination of overwhelming US air, naval and land forces and Japan’s inability, and at times, unwillingness to concentrate force ensured America was able to dictate the campaign.
 Landings in the Gilberts and Marshals would lend confidence to US operational capability and efficacy of their carrier-borne task forces.

 The Makin Island landing is not well known and, like many narratives in this blog, took place against the background of more intense battles.
-At the same time US Army troops were fighting on Makin, the 2nd Marine Division was engaged in a fearful battle over a much smaller island that ultimately cost the lives of over 1000 Marines and almost 5000 Japanese defenders.
+At the same time US Army troops were fighting on Makin, the 2nd Marine Division was engaged in a fearful battle over the much smaller island of Betio in the Tarawa group.
+That battle ultimately cost the lives of over 1000 Marines and almost 5000 Japanese defenders.
 This was happening 150 kilometres to the south of Makin.
-In a 72-hour battle the Japanese inflicted over 3000 casualties on the Americans including over 1000 American Marine dead before being completely annhilated.
+On Tarawa in a 72-hour battle the Japanese inflicted over 3000 casualties on the Americans including over 1000 American Marine dead before the Japanese were completely annhilated.

 With a landing force of over 6700 men of the US Army 27th Division, the Americans enjoyed an 18 to 1 advantage.
+Yet both battles took the same amount of time for the Americans to secure the island.
 The American Army Division commander, in contrast to his Marine cousins to the north on Tarawa was cited as lacking “drive and aggression” in a clearly one-sided battle with overwhelming American force against a small Japanese garrison.
 He was replaced by the overall commander of the landing forces – Marine General Holland Smith.
-This has beome a subject of much ink slung among historians.
+This has become a subject of much ink slung among historians.
 What is not debated is that the Japanese garrison would fight to the death in the same tradition as their better-known brothers at Tarawa – Japanese “Marines” of the Rikusentai (陸戦隊) regiment on Tarawa.

 The sole survivor of the Makin Garrison was leading seaman Sawami-san of the Japanese Naval Special Landing Forces (sometimes referred to as the Japanese “Marines.”
 Sawami-san was a medic and as such was in a position of being able to traverse the battle ground tending the wounded and did not have to remain in a single place to fight.
 His reminiscences cover his activities at the end of the battle in the final pocket of organised resistance and the fate of the Korean labourers.
 Like all battles he remembers certain events with a vivid intensity.
 His recollections of the jumpiness of US Army soldiers is verified by contemporary US accounts and was one of the criticisms General Holland Smith had against Army Units serving under him.